 The BBC’s Young Dracula is one of those children’s shows that try to “mature” at the same rate as its audience grows older.
-Which is fine in theory, but does put parents in a difficult spot when children are discovering these shows on DVD/streaming instead of on a weakly basis on TV over the course of several years.
+Which is fine in theory, but does put parents in a difficult spot when children are discovering these shows on DVD/streaming instead of on a weekly basis on TV over the course of several years.

 In the case of Young Dracula, there is a gap of four years between the production of season 2 and the production of season 3, so the jump in maturity is stark.
 Because of the resulting shift in tone (as well as in location and cast) I have decided to review the first two seasons of the show separately from the rest.

 Seasons 1 & 2 of Young Dracula are aimed at a slightly younger audience than My Babysitter is a Vampire – I guess even children as young as seven could watch season 1.
 For season 2, eight to nine years are probably a good minimum age.
 These two seasons are set in a small Welsh town of Stokely, to which the Dracula family have moved after having been chased out of Transylvania by an angry peasant mob.

 In these seasons, vampirism is used as a metaphor for adulthood, or puberty.
 Young vampires, such as our hero, the roughly 13-year-old Vlad (the “young Dracula” of the title), have barely any of the powers of an adult vampire, and none of the weaknesses.
 They have no fangs, cannot fly or turn into a bat, but they can go out in the sunlight, eat garlic, and they do have a reflection.